-CFP: Fragmentation of Cognition: troubles of interdisciplinary explanations
+CFP: Fragmentation of Cognition: the trouble with interdisciplinary explanations

 Submission deadline: May 31, 2019

 Mind, Language and Action Group / Institute of Philosophy / Faculty of Arts and Humanities, University of Porto

 - Philosophy of Action

 - Value Theory, Miscellaneous